 C Hey G Bungalow C Bill, Fm what did you C kill, Fm Bungalow C Bill (I, V, I, iv, I)

 The song then momentarily transposes to A and repeats the same progression.

 That kind of wraps up my series on this unusual but very Beatlish chord, except that I've found about 5 more songs that I missed the first time around.
-So tune in next time for the left overs!
+You can find them and more here.

 And in the meantime keep putting this 'out of key' chord into your own songs until it becomes a natural option.

 Read the other posts about the minor 4 chord here